-Corbus Pharmaceuticals Inc. (formerly known as JB Therapeutics Inc.), was incorporated on April 24, 2009 under the laws of the State of Delaware and is a wholly owned subsidiary of Corbus Pharmaceuticals Holdings, Inc ("CPHI" or the "Company").
-The Company is clinical stage biopharmaceutical company, focused on the development and commercialization of therapeutics to treat rare life-threating, rare inflammatory fibrotic diseases.
-Since its inception, the Company has devoted substantially all of our efforts to business planning, research and development, recruiting management and technical staff, acquiring operating assets and raising capital.
-The Company is subject to significant risks and uncertainties and we will be dependent on raising substantial additional capital before it becomes profitable and it may never achieve profitability.
+Corbus Pharmaceuticals Holdings, Inc. ("CPHI" or "the Company") is a clinical stage biopharmaceutical company, focused on the development and commercialization of therapeutics to treat rare life-threatening, rare inflammatory fibrotic diseases.
+Since its inception, the Company has devoted substantially all of its efforts to business planning, research and development, recruiting management and technical staff, acquiring operating assets and raising capital.
+The Company's business is subject to significant risks and uncertainties and the Company will be dependent on raising substantial additional capital before it becomes profitable and it may never achieve profitability.